LEADERSHIP

 “This programme transformed my thinking around the potential for becoming a more impactful, inclusive, educated and intrepid researcher”.

-Our programmes are designed and delivered by facilitators and trainers on the programmes all bring an extensive track record of supporting others in developing their outreach and public engagement strategies alongside supporting change across the UK Higher Education System.
+Facilitators, mentors, and trainers on the programmes all bring an extensive track record of supporting others in developing their outreach and public engagement strategies alongside supporting change across the UK Higher Education System.

 Helen Featherstone (she/her), PhD, Independent Consultant and Head of Public Engagement at the University of Bath